Your rooms are open, is it safe?

 What payment methods are there?

 We prefer prior bank transfers and also take Tanzanian Shillings and major currencies in cash.
-We can take Visa and Mastercard payments onsite but these incur a bank fee.
-There are several ATMs in Tanga town.
+We can take Visa and Mastercard payments onsite but note, that these incur a bank fee.
+There are several ATMs in Tanga town, and at Kasera (district HQ) about 15km away.

 Where is the nearest fuel station?

-There are multiple fuel stations in Tanga and one at Duga, near the Kenya border.
+There are multiple fuel stations in Tanga, one at Manza (15km from FEP) and another at Duga, nearer the Kenya border (about 20km away).
 We do not have fuel for sale onsite.
 Please kindly ensure that you have enough for your onward journey.

 Is there a bar?